Robust dimension free isoperimetry in Gaussian space: Approximation for large

 \subsection{Second-derivative estimates}

-There is one more ingredient in the proof of Proposition~\ref{prop:large-t}: an upper bound on second derivatives of $h_t$.
-Indeed, Lemma~\ref{lem:poincare-hessian} gives a lower bound on $\E \|H(h_t)\|_F^2$, but Proposition~\ref{prop:post-reverse} contains $\E \|H(h_t)\|_F$.
-We must therefore bound the first moment of $\|H(h_t)\|_F$ from below in terms of the second moment.
+There is one more ingredient in the proof of Proposition \ref{proplarge-t}: an upper bound on second derivatives of $h_t$.
+To see why such a bound is useful, note that Lemma \ref{lempoincare-hessian} gives a lower bound on $\E\|H(h_t)\|_F^2$, but Proposition \ref{proppost-reverse} contains $\E\|H(h_t)\|_F$.
+To combine these two results, we must therefore bound the first moment of $\|H(h_t)\|_F$ from below in terms of the second moment.
 This can be done by H\"older's inequality, as long as we can bound higher moments of $\|H(h_t)\|_F$ from above.
 Such a bound is the goal of this section.

-The main bound of this section is the following proposition:
+The main bound of this section is the following proposition.